 These gluten-free strawberry rhubarb hand pies will be a hit at your next summer potluck or party.
 They’re so much easier to serve than slices of pie.
 Everyone can easily grab one to add to their plate of gluten-free food!

 A few weeks ago, two kind neighbors gave me bags of garden fresh rhubarb so I could make some yummy summer desserts for the blog.
-One afternoon, my kitchen smelled so good as I made these strawberry rhubarb hand pies and a strawberry rhubarb crisp.
+One afternoon, my kitchen smelled so good as I made these strawberry rhubarb hand pies and a gluten-free strawberry rhubarb crisp.
 These delicious hand pies are made with an all-butter pie crust and filled with a yummy mixture of rhubarb and strawberries.

 I added vanilla cane sugar that I had purchased from Amazon, and lemon zest to the mixture.
 The bowl of fruit looked so vibrant and fresh and smelled heavenly!